London homeowners now have a $40,000 path to solar through their property tax bill

 What Is BetterHomes London?

 BetterHomes London is the City of London's new municipal home energy retrofit program, designed to make energy upgrades easier and more accessible for London homeowners.
-The program is part of the BetterHomes Ontario Consortium, administered by the Clean Air Partnership in partnership with municipalities across Ontario.
+It is administered by the City of London and funded by the Federation of Canadian Municipalities (FCM) Green Municipal Fund through its Community Efficiency Financing (CEF) initiative.

 The program combines three components: